TomSB1423/Obsidian-Darkside20k/Projects/Darkside-20k/Measurements/S1 & S2 Signals.md

 	-   S1 + S2 = constant → due to conservation of energy
 	-   Introducing a stronger electric field means that there will be more charge produced → this would increase the S2 signal
 		-   As electrons cant recombine with argon after they are ionized and so get carried away with the electric field
-	-   Fiducialization that is typical of dual-phase detectors is not  possible without an S2 signal #question - <u>Why is this?</u>
+	-   Fiducialization that is typical of dual-phase detectors is not possible without an S2 signal

 Using both S1 & S2 means that a very good resolution can be obtained